 Click Through Rate

 The click through rate is the percentage of time a searcher saw the site’s listing in search results and clicked that result.
-Keylime Tools displays this data for each query (on the Query Details tab) averaged for a segment of queries (throughout most reports) and for each position in search results, both in aggregate and for each query segment (on the Click Through Rate tab).
+Keylime Toolbox displays this data for each query (on the Query Details tab) averaged for a segment of queries (throughout most reports) and for each position in search results, both in aggregate and for each query segment (on the Click Through Rate tab).

 Trended Click Through Rate for Branded and Unbranded Query Segments: